Admission for Visiting StudentsPlease read the instructions below before completing the application to enroll.

 Visiting Student Orientation:

 Learn how to get the most out of your time as a UVa student!
-Attend the resource fair the day before Third Session classes begin, 2pm-5pm on Sunday, July 13.
+Attend the resource fair the day before classes begin.

 Come learn about the opportunities and services available to you during the summer.
 This event is geared towards visiting students, but all are encouraged to attend.